typedb/typedb-docs/10-query/01b-pattern-negation.md

     ($x, mother: $z) isa parentship;
 };
 ```
 noting that this time we need to pick a fresh variable for mother as we are in the same negation block.
 The meaning of this pattern is the following.
-From all the people,
+From all people,
 remove the people that have both a mother and a father.
 As a result our answer set will contain people that have at most one parent.

 We can go further than that.
 Negation blocks in queries can be nested.
 Consequently, if we wanted to find people whose father is unemployed we can write something